-Borrowings under the Credit, which bear interest at 10%, will be received in quarterly installments through 2023, based on the level of the underlying cost base of the project in each period.
+Borrowings under the Credit, which bear a fixed interest at 10%, will be received in quarterly installments through 2023, based on the level of the underlying cost base of the project in each period.
 The repayment of principal and accrued interest is due on December 31, 2023.

-At December 31, 2020, the Group had €2.9 million in borrowings under the Credit, all of which was classified as long-term (December 31, 2019: €1.1 million).
+At December 31, 2020, the Group had €2.9 million in borrowings, including accrued interest, under the Credit, all of which was classified as long-term (December 31, 2019: €1.1 million).